 Sonic the Hedgehog movie release date

-The Sonic the Hedgehog movie came out today Friday, Feb.
-14 (this Valentine's Day, join Sonic in putting a ring on it!).
+The Sonic the Hedgehog movie came out on Friday, Feb.
+14 (Valentine's Day, join Sonic in putting a ring on it!).
 Like many big movies, though, Sonic the Hedgehog technically comes out in theaters one day early, with many theaters showing it starting the night of Feb.
 13.

 We've also got details on the Sonic the Hedgehog movie post-credits scenes.